dpouris/goster/README.md

 	{
 		"0": "[GET] ON ROUTE /hey",
 		"1": "[GET] ON ROUTE /logs"
-	}	// Logs are stored in the Logs field of Gottp instance
+	}	// Logs are stored in the Logs field of Goster instance
 	```